Certificate in Contract Development, Negotiation & Management (CCDNM™)

 - Developing a project plan to implement a contract in both entities

 - Setting realistic timeframes and milestones

 - Anticipating resistance points and barriers – and overcoming them

 - The programme will include a series of group exercises with a high level of delegate interaction.

 The CCDNM™ examination is an open book exercise that should be submitted within 7 days of the event finishing.

 *Only those who successfully complete the examination and participate effectively in the course case studies will receive the Certificate in Contract Development Negotiation and Management (CCDNM™).

-Meet your course directors:
+Meet your course director:

 Benefits, knowledge and skills gained by attending the CCDNMTM course